Skip to content

 In fact, I probably just would have left the Taj alone.
 Where I added a bunch of stuff to the Haro.

 So what makes the Taj so cool?
-Let’s take a look.
+Let’s review.

 fairdale taj review